-Before setting your pricing strategy, it is essential to understand your target market and customers.
+Before setting your pricing strategy, it is essential to understand your startup's target market and customers.
 Conduct thorough market research to gain insights into your industry, competitors, and customer preferences.
 Identify your target customer segments and their willingness to pay for your product or service.
 Analyze the behavior and purchasing patterns of your potential customers to gain a deeper understanding of their needs and expectations.

 To gather market intelligence, you can utilize various research methods such as surveys, interviews, and focus groups.
 Additionally, keep a close eye on your competitors' pricing strategies to ensure you remain competitive while offering unique value to your customers.
 By understanding the market dynamics and customer demands, you can make informed pricing decisions that resonate with your target audience.